 But ascertaining which ACoS values are realistic and what is a good ACoS will depend on individual factors such as the campaign type, product, and competition and may vary for each advertiser.
 Just like the case of Cost Per Click Ads, to ascertain and define a pragmatic or good ACoS you must ask yourself what your budgeted cost of advertising is, as it will depend on your profit margin as against your actual spending towards advertising, which will depend on your advertising goals.

-What is a Break-even ACoS?
+What is a Break-Even ACoS

-A break-even ACoS is a point where the seller would either start earning or losing the money from the advertisement.
+A break-even ACoS is a point where the seller would either start earning or losing money from the advertisement.

-When ACoS registers a higher margin than the profit earned by the seller, then it shows that he is losing money from its advertising campaigns.
-On the other hand, if the ACoS registers lower margin than the profit earned, then it means that the seller is earning more money from his advertising campaigns.
+When ACoS Amazon registers a higher margin than the profit earned by the seller, then it shows that it is losing money from its advertising campaigns.
+On the other hand, if the ACoS registers a lower margin than the profit earned, then it means that the seller is earning more money from his advertising campaigns.
 Therefore, the seller, when required to advertise on Amazon, must calculate the break-even ACoS before the launch of his campaigns.